- How to analyze your sales process

 Please share a comment or tip below.

 P.S.
-If you got something valuable from this blog post, remember to tweet about how to turn lost deals into open sales opportunities!
+If you got something valuable from this blog post, remember to tweet about it here!